eurus/worms_liberty/README.md

 ## how to run this project

 Fork this repo, and clone it.
 Setup mysql database by creating a database named worms, or whatever you want, Just edit the `database.rb` in config.
+run `rake sever` you will see this server is up and running.

 ## some tasks